losrobbos/java-spring-boot-api/README-long.md

 ## Intro

+In case you wanna specialize on backend development, Java is a natural choice.
+It is still widely used in companies.

+There are many more programming language options for backend development.
+This video here nicely summarizes the Pro and Cons of using Java instead of other prominent web development languages like PHP, Python, C# or Node (even though from 2019, it is still very accurate): https://www.youtube.com/watch?v=mCOSgYilwNs.

+However: Before getting into Java, you will have to say "Yes" to the so called "Object Oriented Programming" (OOP) paradigm.
+In case you have no idea what that is, getting right into the Spring framework is probably not a good first step.
+It makes sense to train it a bit in the language you are currently using (e.g. in JavaScript you can do OOP to), then trying out your first Java program (without a framework) using some classes calling each other and get a little bit used to Java terminology.
+Only afterwards it makes sense to then dive into the Spring experience.

 For Backend API Development the Framework "Spring" is by far the most commonly used.
 But Spring is a super complex multi purpose framework.
 So a pre-configured version of Spring exists, called "Spring Boot" which gives you a lot of basic libraries and configurations out of the box, to e.g. start quickly with creating a RESTful API with operations against a database of your choice.